 Bedwetting Alarms (also known as nocturnal enuresis alarms) offer a non-pharmaceutical way of dealing with bedwetting.
 These alarms come in several different styles, such as alarms with sensors that attach to pajama or underwear, or bedwetting sensor pads that lay on the bed.

 We carry a variety of systems and accessories to match your individual needs.
-When you desire to have extra protection for your bed, you can select from our incontinence products as well, including our Hospital Bed Pads.
+When you desire to have extra protection for your bed, you can select from our incontinence products as well, including our Washable Underpads.

 Are Bedwetting Alarms Effective?